Frequently Asked Questions

 Who will I see during the visit?

-Your first visit will be with a gynecologist or nurse practitioner who specializes in menopause.
-We have four providers who have different specialty backgrounds:
+Your first visit will be with a gynecologist who specializes in menopause.
+We have providers who have different specialty backgrounds.

 I will be having a hysterectomy and plan to have my ovaries removed.
 Is a menopause consultation advised before this surgery?

 Usually it is not necessary to see us before having a hysterectomy unless you are having symptoms of menopause that you feel may become more pronounced after removal of your ovaries.
 However, if you have concerns about how you will deal with loss of ovary function, we would be happy to see you pre-operatively to answer your questions.
 We are also available to discuss treatment for symptoms after a surgery.